KPants-hub/currency-exchange-dashboard/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

-- Thanks to [ExchangeRate-API](https://www.exchangerate-api.com/) for providing the data.
+- Thanks to [Fixer.io-API](http://data.fixer.io/api/) for providing the data.
-- Inspired by the need for easy and accessible currency exchange tools.

 ---

 ## Contact

-For questions or feedback, please reach out to [your-email@example.com].
+For questions or feedback, please reach out to Liz Kent or Kavita Pant.

 ---